An Awarding Agency is a public agency or a private-not-for-profit organization that uses any public dollars for funding of a project.

 - No payment may be made to the contractor until the form is approved by the public agency.

 Go to: Review intents and certified payroll reports (if requesting)

 During the project, you as the awarding agency should review Intents as they are filed.
 Failure to review the Intents can lead to delays in closing out a project and releasing money that has been retained.

-As part of the contract, you can require contractors to file certified payroll reports.
-This can be a good compliance tool and catch errors early on in the project.
+You can also review certified payroll reports filed by contractors.
+This can be a good compliance tool and may help you catch errors early on in the project.

 Sign in to your Awarding Agency Portal to review intents and affidavits, request and review certified payrolls, and manage your projects.